pentagramswheel/libra/README.md

 **lpgrad**

-Graduates a player from LaunchPoint, logging their status on an affiliated spreadsheet and giving them the "LaunchPoint Graduate" role on the Discord server.
+Graduates players from LaunchPoint, logging their status on an affiliated spreadsheet and giving them the "LaunchPoint Graduate" role on the Discord server.

 **Parameters**
-1. `user` - a Discord user in the form of a Discord ping.
+1. `users` - a Discord user in the form of a Discord ping.